Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 08:Tree Depth First Search.md

 console.log(`Tree has path sequence: ${findPath(root, [1, 0, 7])}`)
 console.log(`Tree has path sequence: ${findPath(root, [1, 1, 6])}`)
 ````
-- The time complexity of the above algorithm is `O(N)`, where `‘N’` is the total number of nodes in the tree.
+- The time complexity of the above algorithm is `O(N)`, where `N` is the total number of nodes in the tree.
 This is due to the fact that we traverse each node once.
 - The space complexity of the above algorithm will be `O(N)` in the worst case.
 This space will be used to store the recursion stack.
 The worst case will happen when the given tree is a linked list (i.e., every node has only one child).
 ## Count Paths for a Sum (medium)
 https://leetcode.com/problems/path-sum-iii/

-> Given a binary tree and a number `‘S’`, find all paths in the tree such that the sum of all the node values of each path equals `‘S’`.
+> Given a binary tree and a number `S`, find all paths in the tree such that the sum of all the node values of each path equals `S`.
 Please note that the paths can start or end at any node but all paths must follow direction from parent to child (top to bottom).

 This problem follows the <b>Binary Tree Path Sum</b> pattern.
 We can follow the same <b>DFS</b> approach.
 But there will be four differences:
 1. We will keep track of the current path in a list which will be passed to every recursive call.